I’m interested in bidding. What do I need to do so I can bid?

 The proxy bidding system is explained in more detail directly below here:

 When I placed a bid, it says I’ve been outbid within seconds of placing my bid.
 How could someone else have placed a higher bid so quickly?

 Bidder A placed a bid on Lot 1 a few days ago for $200.
 The current bid is showing up as $50.
 You (Bidder B) come along and place a bid of $53.
 You immediately receive a “You’ve Been Outbid” notice because someone else (Bidder A) has already placed a higher bid.
 You then enter a bid of $60 and get the same instant message that you’ve been outbid.
-If the auction were to end now with no one else placing a bid, Bidder will have won Lot 1 for $61 (even though he entered a max proxy bid of $200), since the system is set up to move up in one-dollar increments.
+If the auction were to end now with no one else placing a bid, Bidder A will have won Lot 1 for $61 (even though he entered a proxy bid of $200), if the system is set up to move up in one-dollar increments.